barrantesisrael/mbt.microbiome.2021/README.md

 ##### For Session 2:

-- Aside of the regular attendance list, prepare a table with the following data: Platz-number, Gender (F/M), smoking (yes/no), pets (yes/no).
+- Aside of the regular attendance list, prepare a table with the following data: Platz-number, Gender (F/M), smoking (yes/no), vegetarian/vegan diet (yes/no), pets (yes/no).
 We will visualize if these common confounders have a relationship with the microbiome data.
-- The whole OTU table can be visually inspected here: [`mbtmicrobiome2022.tsv`](https://github.com/barrantesisrael/mbt.microbiome.2021/blob/main/data2022/mbtmicrobiome2022.tsv)
+- The whole OTU table can be visually inspected here: [`mbtmicrobiome2023.tsv`](https://github.com/barrantesisrael/mbt.microbiome.2021/blob/main/data2023/mbtmicrobiome2023.tsv)

 ---